 A student's first appeal shall be directed to the instructor in charge.

 Students and faculty may contact the WSU Ombuds Office at any time for assistance with any problem associated with a grade decision or grade appeal.

 Formal Appeal: Initiation of Appeal

 To initiate the appeal process, the student shall submit a written statement detailing his/her objections, along with supporting documentation, to the School of Information Sciences Associate Dean.
 The student must file the written appeal within 30 calendar days following official notification of grades for the term in which the disputed grade was awarded, whenever informal review fails to resolve a dispute.

 School of Information Sciences Review

 The SIS Associate Dean shall assemble all written documentation and oral testimonies from the student and instructor in charge.
-If the matter is not resolved to the satisfaction of all parties, the Program Director shall convene a Grade Appeals Committee.
+If the matter is not resolved to the satisfaction of all parties, the Associate Dean shall convene a Grade Appeals Committee.
 Students shall be notified in writing of the department's decision regarding the appeal within 60 days of lodging the formal appeal.

 Grade Appeals Committee

 An ad hoc committee of three faculty members appointed by the Associate Dean, and one student, shall consider the appeal.
 The School of Information Sciences Associate Dean shall appoint a Committee Chair.
 Opportunity will be given to both the student and the instructor to state their cases before a decision is made by the committee.

 All meetings held in relation to the appeal shall provide parties the opportunity to present additional information orally or in writing.
 No additional persons will be permitted at such meetings without advance approval by the Chair, Associate Dean, or Dean, as appropriate.
 The decision of the Grade Appeals Committee will be reported to the Associate Dean.
 Matters not resolved at the School level may be appealed to the Dean.

 If the appeal is not resolved at the School level the student may initiate a review by the Dean of the University Library System.